DeepakVadgama/deepakvadgama.github.io/_posts/projects/2015-11-02-build-automation.md

 </figure>

 ### Results
-This task took around 2 months, much longer than I anticipated (It involved lot of research).
+This task took around 2 months; much longer than I anticipated (it involved lot of research).
 In the end, it was an exciting and very satisfying challenge.
-There were no human errors in the build process and developers avoid dry manual task of building the project.
-Best of all, it saved our team at least 2 days of developer for every sprint (which was typically 2 weeks).
+Whole team started using the product immediately; no more error prone repetitive builds.
+Best of all, it saved us at least 2 days for every sprint (which was typically 2 weeks).